How W-2 form filing is easier with good payroll software

 Completing and filing these forms isn't necessarily difficult, but it has to be done right.
 That means it should be handled by someone you trust, who has the necessary knowledge and experience.

 You could give the work to your bookkeeper or accountant, if you have one.
 If you don't, read our guide about when to hire an accountant.
 Many companies do this, to save time and allow them to concentrate on other business matters.
+Or you could outsource this work.

 Using the right tool for the job